 Innovation has certainly played a significant part in how the world has advanced.
 Dentistry has experienced noteworthy headway & has seen a few changing concepts over some recent years.
 The upshot of these innovations is that agonizing methods are being reconfigured as negligibly obtrusive surgical procedures with much speedier recovery times.
 One of the foremost impressive advancements to develop is piezosurgery, a novel approach to bone surgery, that’s picking up ubiquity in dentistry.

 Piezosurgery was invented by Professor Vercellotti in 1988 to overcome the impediments of conventional instruments in bone surgery.
 It uses ultrasonic micro-vibrations for osseous surgeries and it is a soft tissue sparing system.
 An expanding number of dental professionals are adopting the advancements as they discover it to be more secure and less obtrusive than conventional motorized or manual techniques.

 Working of Piezosurgery:

-In piezosurgery, the piezoelectric effect is utilized when the mechanical energy within the frame of pressure and compression is converted to electrical energy and this energy can be harnessed by a device called “transducer” that turns the energy to ultrasonic waves which can be amplified to mechanical vibrations.
+In piezosurgery, the piezoelectric effect is utilized when the mechanical energy within the frame of pressure and compression is converted to electrical energy and this energy can be harnessed by a device called “transducer” that turns the energy into ultrasonic waves which can be amplified to mechanical vibrations.
 The micro-vibrations at the device’s tip operate within the low-frequency range from 25-29 kHz which cuts through mineralized structures without hurting delicate tissues.

 Advantages of Piezosurgery over rotary method: